AICoE/mlflow-tracking-operator/README.md

 to install your own instance of tracking then the following command should allow for you to install mlflow tracking server in your namespace:

+Note: If your using minishift or minikube you must have cluster-admin priviledges to install `ai_v1alpha1_trackingserver_crd.yaml`

 ```bash
 # Setup Service Account
 $ kubectl create -f deploy/service_account.yaml